fommil/fpmortals/manuscript/main-text.md

 ~~~~~~~~

 `distinct` is implemented more efficiently than `distinctE` because it
-can make use of ordering.
+can make use of ordering and therefore use a quicksort-esque algorithm
+that is much faster than the stdlib's naive `List.distinct`.
+Data
+structures (such as sets) can implement `distinct` in their `Foldable`
+without doing any work.

 `distinctBy` allows grouping by the result of applying a function to
 the elements.
 For example, grouping names by their first letter.
-If
-you find yourself using `splitBy` but throwing away the common data,
-you probably meant to use `distinctBy`.

 We can make further use of `Order` by extracting the minimum or
 maximum element (or both extrema) including variations using the `Of`